ethereum/EIPs/EIPS/eip-remove_utf8_support.md

 Validating a string is done by checking that none of its characters has a value that is outside of the range.

-Note that non power-of-two character-widths are bad, because they lead to inefficient use of storage (a single value could have their bytes spread out over more then one storage slot).
+Note that non power-of-two character-widths are not ideal, because they lead to inefficient use of storage (a single value could have its bytes spread out over more then one storage slot).

 ##### reserved